phpmyadmin/phpmyadmin/doc/config.rst

     :default: ``''``

-    The name of the directory where :term:`SQL` files have been uploaded by other means than phpMyAdmin (for example, ftp).
+    The name of the directory where :term:`SQL` files have been uploaded by other means than phpMyAdmin (for example, FTP).
 Those files are available under a drop-down box when you click the database or table name, then the Import tab.